 4. Feed and catch fish at a fish farm

-If you would like to enjoy best fish in Vietnam, let’s come to Mekong Delta.
+If you would like to enjoy the best fish in Vietnam, let’s come to Mekong Delta.
 This region is a good natural environment for many kinds of freshwater fishes.
-It’s a best place to grow fish so that there are many fish farms in Mekong Delta which are worth a visit.
+It’s the best place to grow fish so that there are many fish farms in Mekong Delta which are worth a visit.
 There you can feed the fish with the farmer’s help.
 They eat natural foods such as vegetables, and banana trees and artificial foods.
 You can also catch fishes and cook delicious dishes from fresh ingredients.
 You can use bucket to catch small fishes in the ponds but it’s not easy with big fish such as elephant ear fish and basa fish… Sometimes it needs a fishing rod made of bamboo to catch snakehead fish, carp and catfish.
-It’s not like that you go fishing in a lake or the ocean.
+It’s not like you go fishing in a lake or the ocean.